evenator/CarND-Advanced-Lane-Lines/README.md

 ![Image Perspective Tranform](output_images/perspective.png)

-The third step of the pipeline is perspective transformation from the camera's point of view to a top-down perspective.
+The third step of the pipeline is a perspective transformation from the camera's point of view to a top-down perspective.
 This is accomplished with a `GroundProjector` object. `GroundProjector` is a processor class that I defined in `processors.py` that encapsulates methods for transforming between the camera